Training

 Spark instances are created when you connect to a Spark pool, create a session, and run a job.
 As multiple users may have access to a single Spark pool, a new Spark instance is created for each user that connects.

 When you submit a second job, if there's capacity in the pool, the existing Spark instance also has capacity.
-Then, the existing instance will process the job.
-Otherwise, if capacity is available at the pool level, then a new Spark instance will be created.
+Then, the existing instance processes the job.
+Otherwise, if capacity is available at the pool level, a new Spark instance is created.

 Billing for the instances starts when the Azure VM(s) starts.
 Billing for the Spark pool instances stops when pool instances change to terminating.
 For more information on how Azure VMs are started and deallocated, see States and billing status of Azure Virtual Machines.